-• the acquirer or its legal representatives are not reliable or for other reasons not able to manage the target in a strong and prudent manner (which is, among other things, the case if the
+- the acquirer or its legal representatives are not reliable or for other reasons not able to manage the target in a strong and prudent manner (which is, among other things, the case if the funds used for the acquisition are from illegal sources); - the target will not be able to meet the supervisory requirements resulting from the relevant European directives and regulations or becomes part of a group of entities which, by its very structure or lack of transparency, can adversely affect supervision of the target;

-German law generally does not distinguish between German and foreign nationals when reviewing investments or the establishment of companies.
+German regulation of the financial sector generally does not distinguish between German and foreign nationals when reviewing investments or the establishment of companies.
 Given the importance of financial institutions for the economy as a whole, however, the review process for investments in this sector is detailed and elaborate.
 It requires good understanding of all applicable requirements to allow for pro-active communication with the relevant authorities.